An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data

 \item The top $K{-}1$ eigenvalues $\ell_1{\>=} {\cdot}{\cdot}{\cdot}{\>=} \ell_{K-1}$ of $\mat{S}_n$ will converge to certain limits $\lambda_1\>= {\cdot}{\cdot}{\cdot}{\>=} \lambda_{K-1} {>} b$, where $b$ is the upper bound of the bulk.
 The top $K{-}1$ eigenvalues are called the spikes which are induced by the $K{-}1$ eigenvalues of the between-group covariance matrix $\mat{S}_\mathrm{B}$. \end{enumerate}

-Note that the matrix $\mat{S}_p = \frac1p\mat{M}\mat{M}^\T$ has the same non-zero eigenvalues as the matrix $\mat{S}_n$, but it is much easier to compute in practice as its dimension ($n\times n$) is much smaller than the dimension ($p \times p$) of $\mat{S}_n$.
-In what follows, we will use the matrix $\mat{S}_p$ for computing the sample eigenvalues, and we can infer the number of sub-populations $K$ by performing spectral analysis on the matrix $\mat{S}_p$.
+Note that the matrix $\mat{S}_p = \mat{M}\mat{M}^\T /p$ has the same non-zero eigenvalues as the matrix $\mat{S}_n$, but it is much easier to compute in practice as its dimension ($n\times n$) is much smaller than the dimension ($p \times p$) of $\mat{S}_n$.
+In what follows, we will use the matrix $\mat{S}_p$ to compute the sample eigenvalues, and we will also infer the number of sub-populations $K$ by performing spectral analysis on the matrix $\mat{S}_p$.